 - Whether either parent was convicted of an act of false reporting of child abuse or neglect, or of intentionally delaying a court case to gain preference

 Divorce and Legal Separation

 The processes for divorce and legal separation are complex and can have lasting effects on you and your family.
-If you want an experienced lawyer on your side, contact Cliff Hill for a consultation.
+If you want an experienced lawyer on your side, contact Cliff Hill in Prescott, Arizona for a consultation.